Skip to content

 Using \(n_D \sim N_D\) we get

-For germanium at room temperature \((E_C - E_D)/k_B T \approx 1/3\) (as derived in the lecture), and therefore as long as \(N_D - N_A \ll N_C \sim 1\%\), assuming that all donors are ionized is safe.
+For germanium at room temperature, \((E_C - E_D)/(k_B T) \approx 1/3\) (as derived in the lecture), so assuming that all donors are ionized is safe as long as \(N_D - N_A \ll N_C\).

 Exercise 3: Performance of a diode